Coverage of mass shootings wins multiple Pulitzer Prizes

 Breaking News Emails

-Coverage of gun violence and President Donald Trump's personal and business life won multiple Pulitzer Prizes on Monday.
+Coverage of gun violence in 2018 and President Donald Trump's personal and business life won multiple Pulitzer Prizes on Monday.

 "We took their submission very seriously.
 If you do something you're proud of at your school, submit it," Canedy said.